AnyChart/docs.anychart.com/Basic_Charts_Types/Line-Spline-StepLine_Charts.md

 ### Multi-series Line Chart

-To compare two or more data rows you have to use multi-series line charts as it shown in the sample below.
+To compare two or more data rows you have to use multi-series line charts as it is shown in the sample below.

 Let's compare 2003 sales to 2004 sales: